kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 By integrating with AWS Glue and Athena, I could query enriched data using SQL without additional infrastructure.

-And one of the most important con: a lot of Rust learning :)
+And one of the most important pros: a lot of Rust learning :)
 For me personally writing Rust code is very satisfying as it requires to know what exactly I want to do, and what exactly I want to receive as the result.